 Disaster preparedness is not a fad or a short term race to buy a lot of cool gear.
 It’s a lifestyle choice, and one that has a lot of benefits.
 However, it comes the necessity of taking off the rose colored glasses.
 Not everyone is ready to do this, but if you want to set an example and truly influence others, you must understand what you do is much louder than what you say.

-David Nash is the owner of the Shepherd School and the author of Understanding the USE of Handguns for Self-Defense , a great book for new shooters, people who are thinking about becoming a new shooter, or just about anyone that wants to know about handguns in a no-nonsense, professional, but entertaining and non-stressful way.
+Guest Post by David Nash, the owner of the Shepherd School and the author of Understanding the USE of Handguns for Self-Defense , a great book for new shooters, people who are thinking about becoming a new shooter, or just about anyone that wants to know about handguns in a no-nonsense, professional, but entertaining and non-stressful way.